Manta-Network/docs/docs/calamari/CommunityCollatorsProgram.md

 #### Native

-Specify `snapshot_path` whihc is the snapshot path.
+Specify `snapshot_path` which is the snapshot path.

     ```bash
     manta --base-path snapshot_path \